-TABLE 1.1: PC PIECES (continued) FEATURE TYPICAL EXAMPLES BRIEF DESCRIPTION Number of expansion slots 3-10.
+TABLE 1.1:PC Pieces (CONTINUED)

+FEATURE TYPICAL EXAMPLES BRIEF DESCRIPTION Number of direct memory access (DMA) channels supported 4 or 8.
+(Only very old PCs have just four.)
+Usually, the only thing talking to your memory is the CPU.
+Information stored in RAM is read by the CPU, and the CPU uses RAM to store information.
+However, some devices such as hard drives take a (relatively) long time to move data back and forth.
+And if the computer needs to act as the go-between for this data the CPU can get bogged down in the process.
+DMA lets certain devices to communicate directly with RAM (main memory), allowing the CPU to attend to other processes while the hard drive, for instance, transfers data to RAM.
+Using DMA to handle data transfer between many of the external devices and RAM really improves the overall processing speed of your computer.
+Number of expansion slots 3-10.
 The more the merrier.
 Many big-name computers sport only three expansion slots.
 As the popularity of USB devices increases, expect to see fewer and fewer expansion slots.
-Number of peripherals supported 8 or 16 (only very old PCs have 8).
+Number of peripherals supported 8 or 16.
+(Only very old PCs have 8.)
 For the computer to use its peripheral devices, it needs to know when a device has information for it.
 For example, if you press a key, the keyboard has to have a way to get that information to the computer.
 In the past, computers would get this information by polling their external devices (looking first at one device, then the next, and so on, repeating the process many times per second).
 The trouble is, this takes up a lot of computing time, and early microcomputers had little power to spare.
 So the engineers who developed the microcomputer changed to a new system that uses interrupts.
-Interrupts (also called Interrupt Requests IRQ) are associated with the external devices.
+Interrupts (also called interrupt requests-IRQs are associated with the external devices.
 When a device has information for the computer, it signals the CPU through its interrupt line.
 The problem is, generally no two devices can share an interrupt.
 This means when you're configuring your system, you need to make sure you don't assign the same interrupt to two or more devices.
 Doing so will cause those devices to have a conflict and can make the system crash-or at least not recognize the devices.
-Parallel port Unidirectional, bidirectional, Enhanced Parallel Port (EPP), and Enhanced Capabilities Port (ECP).
-The parallel port is the basic adapter for printers and external drives (such as Zip and CD-R/RW drives).
+Parallel port Unidirectional, bidirectional, enhanced parallel port (EPP), and enhanced capabilities port (ECP).
+The parallel port is the basic adapter for printers and external drives such as Zip and CD-R/RW drives.
 The interface uses a connector called a Centronics connector at the printer end and what's known as a DB25 connector on the computer end.
-In its simplest form, the parallel port is unidirectional (data goes from the computer to the printer and not the reverse).
-Most current parallel ports now also support bidirectional data flow (data can go back and forth between the computer and the nerallal PCI bus White expansion slots on the motherboard. device) and higher data transmission speeds.
-Used for a variety of peripherals, including video cards, sound cards, modems, and SCSI host
+In its simplest form, the parallel port is unidirectional-data goes from the computer to the printer and not the reverse.
+Most current parallel ports now also support bidirectional data flow-data can go back and forth between the computer and the parallel device-and higher data transmission speeds.